 Real Estate (REAL)

-REAL 4000 Business of the Built Environment (4 Credits)
+REAL 4000 Triple Bottom Line and the Built Environment (4 Credits)

-The emphasis of this course is on the importance of real estate and the built environment and its impacts and influences on how we live, work, and play.
-The course employs a full life cycle sustainable model that links the various phases, functions, and professions of real estate, project delivery, and asset/facility management to create holistic, value generating solutions for society.
-Professional practices/skillsets associated with the many career options that engage the built environment are explored.
+An exploration of the importance of real estate and the built environment through triple bottom line analysis of its social, environmental, and economic impacts.
+The course considers a "cradle to cradle" sustainability model that links the various phases, functions, and professions of real estate, project delivery, and asset/facility management to create holistic, value-generating solutions for society.
+Professional practices/skill sets associated with the many career options that engage the built environment are demonstrated.

 REAL 4002 The Business of Real Estate (2 Credits)